Cost of LivingUpdated May 2026

 What's the most common mistake people make with rent prices in Chandler?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Chandler where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Chandler where prices are already elevated.

 Is the Arizona state average different from Chandler's?